LecksC/ASOR_Bugs/README.md

 # ASOR_Bugs
-This page is for reporting any issues/bugs in ASOR mods or software.
+This repo is for reporting any issues/bugs in ASOR mods or software.

 Code/content is hosted on a private repository.
 Any interested members ask @LecksC for access.